 09 Aug Schiermonnikoog 2019

 What a wonderful weekend behind us at Djembé Dramé on Schiermonnikoog 2019!
-A long weekend of music, workshops performances and great people together with a shared passion for African Percussion and Dance.
-Tasty African meals, an enthusiastic team of volunteers and of course Mousse and Turid as the excellent host and hostess; the drivers of the weekend.
+A long weekend of music, workshops performances and fine people together with a common passion for African Percussion and Dance.
+Delicious African meals, an enthusiastic team of volunteers and of course Mousse and Turid as the fine hosts; the driving forces behind the weekend.

-The teachers have done several performances during the weekend at different times.
-For me the balafon players Haruna and Sidiki Dembele and Oumarou ‘Mandela’ Bambara were of course the most interesting, but also Ibou N’Diaye (Sabar, Serouba), Iya Sako (Djembé), Abdoul Aziz Kob (Kora), Merlin Nyakam (Song / Dance) ) and Mousse Dramé have produced beautiful sounds and rhythms at different times.
-I also contributed a few times and on arrival of the larger group of participants on Friday afternoon I gave a welcome concert with the people of Negunya with balaphone, vocals and percussion.
+At various times over the weekend, the teachers made several appearances.
+For me, the balafon players Haruna and Sidiki Dembele and Oumarou ‘Mandela’ Bambara were of course the most interesting but also Ibou N’Diaye (Sabar, Serouba), Iya Sako (Djembé), Abdoul Aziz Kob (Kora), Merlin Nyakam (Singing/Dancing) and Mousse Dramé showed off beautiful sounds and rhythms at various times.
+I myself also contributed several times, and when the larger group of participants arrived on Friday afternoon, I gave a welcome concert with the people of Negunya with balafons, singing and percussion.

-There were two balafone lesson groups; one for the 10 enthusiasts of a whole weekend balaphone study n for one for the people who wanted to follow a 3-hour workshop in addition to Djembé or Kora (another 13 people extra!).
-With the group of 10 I worked on Diarra Allay, with a spicy accompaniment pattern supplemented with a short melody line, a song and some solo accompaniment phrases.
-You can find the Diarra Allay paginga here.
-With all participants together (23 people) I worked on ‘Den Wolo Ka Guele’ or; “The woman is the most important thing in the world!”
-The Participants learned a basic pattern, the melody line, a solo accompaniment pattern and every song in a 3-hour workshop!
-You can see more information about this balaphone piece here.
+There were two teaching groups of balafon; one for the 10 enthusiasts from a whole weekend of balafon study n for one for those who wanted to take a 3-hour workshop in addition to Djembé or Kora (an extra 13 people!).
+Worked with the group of 10 on Diarra Allay, with a snappy accompaniment pattern supplemented by a short melody line, a song and some solo accompaniment phrases.
+The Diarra Allay paginga can be found here.
+With all the participants together (23 people), I worked on “Den Wolo Ka Guele” or; “The woman is the most important thing in the world!”
+The Participants learnt a basic pattern, the melody line, a solo accompaniment pattern and eel song in a 3-hour workshop!
+More information on this balafon piece can be seen here.

-On Sunday evening, all groups showed each other and the interested public on the island what they worked on.
-The two groups of balafones also presented themselves beautifully.
-At the end the teachers took care of a fantastic closing and provided the “Fantanmankene” balafon piece with strong percussion.
-Afterwards we danced nicely, first in the village house, but later, at home on our camping farm, just like every evening still having a nice swing with DJ Joep!
+On Sunday evening, all groups showed to each other and interested audiences on the island, what they have been working on.
+The two groups of balafon also presented themselves beautifully.
+At the end, the teachers made sure the balafon piece “Fantanmankene” was brought to a splashing conclusion, with strong percussion.
+Afterwards we had a good dance, first in the village hall for a while, but later, at home at our camping farm, like every night, we were still swinging with DJ Joep!
 Below is a video with a short image of the balafon performance during the closing of Schiermonnikoog 2019.